A swamp cooler uses evaporation while air conditioners use pressure to cool the surrounding air.

 This requires a compressor to cycle the refrigerant, a blower motor to cycle air into a home, and a condensing fan motor to pull heat away from a unit.

 All these parts are more expensive to buy and to operate compared to a swamp cooler.

-If you are trying to decide whether an air conditioner or a swamp cooler is the best option for your home, than your location and spending budget will be the main concern.
+If you are trying to decide whether an air conditioner or a swamp cooler is the best option for your home your location and spending budget will be the main concern.

 Every scenario will be different.